Why You Want To Make Sure Your Site Uses The Latest WordPress Version

 - You can create backups, and restore your website to a previous version with one click.

 - The WordPress core, as well as the plugin code, is write-protected in live and test environments.
 This feature protects against unauthorized updates that can result in compromise.

 - You can update your WordPress to the latest version with the click of a button.

 - Then you can deploy your code to test and sync the production database, so you can safely review the new version.

 - You can create a branch of your project to develop new features or change your website.
 This allows you to continue doing normal work on your website while the new version is developed.

-So if you keep the WordPress platform and server well maintained and updated, all should be good.
+If you keep the WordPress platform and server well maintained and updated as explained above, all should be good.

 Do you need web maintenance services?

 An outdated or poorly performing website will cause people to leave your website with a poor first impression of your business.
 If it gets hacked, you may lose up to 98% of your website traffic.